Nishad94/refer/README.md

 - In cocoCLEFConversion.py change MASK_DIR and QUERY_FILE_NAME to appropriate values
 - Follow the instructions below mentioned in DOWNLOAD/PREPARE IMAGES secions
 - Run cocoCLEFConversion.py [Only compatible with Python 2]
+- Check the POC notebook for an example

 ## Note